Choosing the right POS system – A guide for small businesses

 Before I landed, I did my homework.
 I contacted people I knew would be attending, set up coffee meetings, and scheduled casual lunches.
 This took a bit of LinkedIn outreach and some emails, but it paid off.
 I had meaningful one-on-one conversations, all without the noisy, crowded exhibit floor.

 Most trade shows and conferences have an outside zone/seating for coffee and networking.
-I used that area to get work done, while keeping an eye out for people that I wanted to meet for a quick handshake.
+I worked in that area while keeping an eye out for people I wanted to meet for a quick handshake.
 You never know who you’ll meet; those chance encounters can lead to big opportunities.

 Since I wasn’t under the pressure of having a booth or a big-ticket expense to justify, I focused on building real relationships.
 I wasn’t pushing for sales—I was simply meeting people, getting to know them, and finding ways to follow up later.